xtrime-ru/TelegramApiServer/README.md

     * `--session=*` to use all `sessions/*.madeline` files (in subfolders too).
     * `--session=users/* --session=bots/*`  to use all session files from `sessions/bots` and `sessions/users` folders.

+### Different settings for sessions
+Use `--env` argument to define the relative path to env file.
+Example: ```php server.php --env=.env```, ```php server.php --env=sessions/.env.session```
+This is helpful to define unique settings for different instances of TelegramApiServer.
+You can start multiple instances of TelegramApiServer with different sessions on different ports with their own settings.

 ### Session management

 **Examples:**